labgem/PPanGGOLiN/docs/user/MSA.md

 # Multiple Sequence Alignment

-The commande msa compute multiple sequence alignement of any partition of the pangenome.
+The commande `msa` compute multiple sequence alignement of any partition of the pangenome.
 The command uses [mafft](https://mafft.cbrc.jp/alignment/software/) with default options to perform the alignment.
-Using multiple cpus is recommended as multiple alignment can be quite demanding in computational resources.
+Using multiple cpus with the `--cpu` argument is recommended as multiple alignment can be quite demanding in computational resources.

 This command can be used as follow: